Tholimettu 2025 is a FLN Programme, check First step program details from here

 • Numbers and operations on numbers: Learn conventions needed for mastery of Mathematical techniques such as the use of a base ten system to represent numbers.

-• Shapes and Spatial Understanding: Perform simple computations in her/his own way up to three-digit numbers and apply these to their day to life activities in different contexts.
+• Shapes and Spatial Understanding: Perform simple computations in her/his way up to three-digit numbers and apply these to their daily activities in different contexts.

-• Measurement: Understand and use standard algorithms to perform operations of addition, subtraction, multiplication and division on numbers up to three digits.
+• Measurement: Understand and use standard algorithms to perform addition, subtraction, multiplication and division operations on numbers up to three digits.

 • Data Handling: Identify and extend simple patterns starting from repeating shapes to patterns in numbers, interpret simple data/information in his/her daily life activities.